 Paul D. Castillo

-Paul D. Castillo is a Staff Attorney in the South Central Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
+Paul D. Castillo is a Senior Attorney in the South Central Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
 His work at Lambda Legal includes marriage equality and same-sex relationship protections, employment fairness, and combating discrimination aimed at transgender individuals, people living with HIV, and LGBT students.

 In perhaps the fastest marriage victory from filing to final judgment, Castillo also served as lead counsel in Baskin v.
 Bogan, representing five same-sex couples and their families seeking the freedom to marry in Indiana.
 After obtaining an emergency order directing the state to recognize the out-of-state marriage of Amy Sandler and Niki Quasney, who courageously battled ovarian cancer for over five years, the Baskin legal team secured victory after a federal district court judge struck down Indiana’s marriage ban as unconstitutional in June 2014.
 Shortly thereafter, in the only unanimous victory at the federal appellate level striking down state marriage bans for same-sex couples, the Seventh Circuit issued an unprecedented decision for the circuit declaring all laws singling out people on the basis of their sexual orientation are presumptively unconstitutional and warrant elevated scrutiny.